 All such papers presented for filing must contain an acknowledgment of service by the person(s) served or proof of service by the person who made the service.
-The acknowledgment or proof must be in the form of a certified statement of the date and manner of service, the name of each person served, and the mail address, email address, or place of delivery used for service.
+The acknowledgment or proof must be in the form of a certified statement of the date and manner of service and the name of each person served.

 Proof of service may appear on or be affixed to the papers filed.
 An acknowledgment and proof of service form can be found on the Court's website.
 If, however, a party is filing a document electronically with the Court in accordance with LR 25.1, no separate proof of service is necessary.
 See LR 25.1(h)(2).